Gold of Polubotok: Soviet recovery attempts

-Soviet investigation and recovery attempts

-On January 22, 1960 under the Dwight Eisenhower administration the United States proclaimed Ukraine Day.
-The Soviet KGB reported that England had given money to support this propagandist action and that the money had come from the Polubotok bank account.
-The matter came to the attention of Nikita Khrushchev who initiated an investigation to recover the money.
-A commission as set up which included historians - Dr Olena Kompan, and Dr Olena Apanovych.

-In January 1968 Olena Apanovych published her findings in a paper read at the Presidium.
-She was later asked not to discuss this "state secret".

-According to the investigators on 22 May 1723 Polubotok received a summons to appear in Petersburg.
-Polubotok thought that the matter was related to his son's secret meeting with Pylyp Orlyk in France.
-Polubotok began his trip to the Russian capital 13 July 1723.
-It accompanied two huge carts of "salt" and "salted fish".
-The carts continued to Arkhangelsk and were put onto an English frigate from where the gold was sent to London.

-The cargo was met in London by Polobotok's son and Pylyp Orlyk and the gold was deposited into the Bank of England with two copies of Polubotok's instructions in Latin.
-These two documents remain in the Bank of England today.
+In 1922, a man approached a Soviet embassy in Vienna, claiming to be a descendant of Polubotok.
+His claim was taken seriously, and Ukrainian consul Yuri Kotsiubynsky inquired about this issue to a Robert Mitchell, a representative of the Bank of England.
+Allegedly, the matter was monitored by the Chair of the Central Executive Committee of Ukraine, Grigory Petrovsky.
+The whole affair came to a halt with the establishment of the Soviet Union in December 1922, which abolished Ukrainian foreign representation.

+The story resurfaced again in the 1960s.
+The KGB alleged that Britain was funding anti-Soviet activities among Ukrainian Americans that intensified after the administration of Dwight Eisenhower proclaimed Ukraine Day.
+The Soviets conducted a secret investigation with a team that included Ukrainian historian Olena Apanovych.
+The investigators believed that the gold was transported to England via Arkhangelsk in a cargo disguised as salt and salted fish.

+Ukraine

 In the chaotic time of the Soviet Union's collapse, the story again attracted public attention.
 In May 1990, Ukrainian poet Volodymyr Tsybulko announced that if the gold were returned, it would amount to 38 kilograms for each citizen of independent Ukraine.

-This astronomical figure, about twenty times the world's gold reserve, was achieved due to compounding of interest over 270 years.
-The heated interest in the Polubotok treasury coincided with a visit to Kyiv on June 9, 1990 of British Prime Minister Margaret Thatcher.
+This astronomical figure was achieved due to compounding of interest over hundreds of years.
+The heated interest in the Polubotok treasury coincided with a visit to Kyiv in 1990 of British Prime Minister Margaret Thatcher.
 The Ukrainian parliament ordered the creation of a special committee headed by the Vice Prime Minister of Ukraine, Dr. Petro Tronko, which visited London.
 The gold, however, has not been found.

-Outcomes

-The legend of Polubotok's gold was made into a comic film.
+Later, Tsybulko admitted that the story was promoted mainly for propaganda purposes.

+In 1993, Dovzhenko Film Studios produced a comedy movie, Forward, for the Hetman's treasures!, about the gold.
+The story reappeared in Ukrainian media again in 2007 with claims that Britain was ready to give Ukraine its gold back.
+In 2016, the Ukrainian press ran an April Fools' Day joke article referencing the legend.